amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/conclusion/text.md

 ### 5.3 Further reading:
 - A deeper dive into the topics of the AST part in Go - https://github.com/golang/example/tree/master/gotypes
 - A deeper dive into SSA in GO- https://www.youtube.com/watch?v=uTMvKVma5ms&ab_channel=GopherAcademy
+- A viewer used to look at the code at different phases of the compilation process - https://golang.design/gossa

 ### 5.4 Discussion
    Any questions?